Molecular Virology / Oncolytic Virotherapy

 Travis Porter, Sebastien Felt

 ONCOLYTIC VIROTHERAPY OVERVIEW

-(from Hastie and Grdzelishvili 2012 “Vesicular stomatitis virus as a flexible platform for oncolytic virotherapy against cancer” Journal of General Virology, 93:2529-45)
+(the illustration was created by Dr. Eric Hastie and is from Hastie and Grdzelishvili 2012 “Vesicular stomatitis virus as a flexible platform for oncolytic virotherapy against cancer” Journal of General Virology, 93:2529-45)

 Scheme of VSV-based OV therapy. (a) Reverse genetics allows generation of a recombinant VSV encoding a foreign gene of interest between the VSV G and L genes.
 The asterisk above M indicates M protein mutation(s) resulting in VSV attenuation in normal cells.
 Plasmids encoding VSV replication machinery and the modified genome are co-transfected into a cell line, and complete virions are produced and amplified using good manufacturing practices. (b) For evaluation of oncolytic efficacy, VSV can be administered directly, via cell-based delivery, or in combination with other treatments (chemotherapy, radiotherapy or other OVs). (c) In infected cells, VSV recombinants may express a foreign gene that facilitates killing of the adjacent uninfected cancer cells (e.g. suicide-gene approach or immunostimulation).
 Innate antiviral responses and other mechanisms prevent cell death in normal cells.
 Ideally, stimulation of innate and adaptive immune cells by VSV and/or the foreign gene product should lead to tumour-specific immune responses, including memory responses that prevent cancer recurrence.